 - Porters to help carry your gear

 - Trekking passes - In-country transport including return flights from Kathmandu to Lukla

 With 20 persons per group MAX!
-The exact cost of this tour is US $2197.
-This goes towards covering everything from in-country transport and accommodation to project fees and tour related activities (we really do cram it in!).
-Please note that your international flights are not included.
+The exact cost of this tour is US $2997.
+This goes towards covering everything from in-country transport and accommodation to project fees and tour-related activities (we really do cram it in!).
+Please note that your international flights are not included in the above price.

 In addition to the trek fee, a US $1000 fundraising donation is required from each trek participant.

 To secure your spot there are 2 simple payment options.